 The first step to creating a successful consumer decision journey is to develop a comprehensive brand advertising campaign to build brand awareness.
 This way, existing customers will be able to think of you as part of the first options that come to mind when they think of you.

 You want consumers to know and trust you.
 And more importantly, you want them to feel like they have a problem that only you can solve.

 Map your consumer decision journey

-Developing a customer journey map is essential to know the client’s key moments and pain points to which you must pay special attention to guarantee a smooth experience.
+Building a Customer Journey Map is critical to comprehend the client’s key moments and pain points to which you must pay special attention to guarantee a smooth experience.

 Knowing how to map customer journeys is a skill that your Customer Experience team must have or develop as soon as possible to offer potential customers access to the information they need at the right time so that they decide to buy your product or service.

 Creating a funnel and planning the types of content that people may need is also advisable.
 Present yourself as a trusted source of knowledge and information, and include consumer-generated content such as customer reviews or case studies of your solutions on your website.

 Know your competition and surpass it

 Your sales, marketing, and customer service strategies should convince consumers that your product is superior to alternatives.

 For this, you must prepare to overcome any objection; for example, on sales calls or post-calls, get to know your competitors so you can answer questions and compare benefits.

 Evaluate the experience throughout the consumer decision journey

 Having reliable data in real-time is one of the best ways to evaluate the consumer decision journey to take improvement actions at critical points.

 To do this, you can use various customer experience metrics such as CSAT, CES, NPS, and the Things Gone Wrong index to understand the most essential moments and the most appropriate strategies for each point of the customer journey.